Bsodoge/Weather-App/README.md

 # Weather-App
-A Weather app created using React.js and Typescript and tested with Jest
+A Weather app created using React and Typescript and tested with Jest.